mythZhu/syncup/README.md

 A python distribution usually consists of packages, modules, scripts and addation data.
 If you want `syncup` to collect a python distribuiton, you MUST supply a metadata file for it.
+It's simple, it is just a common python file.
 The following is the metadata file for `pip-1.3.1`:

 ```
 dist_name = 'pip'